Cookie Policy

 Financial services has enough jargon but here is another term that is worth knowing – uncrystallised funds pension lump sums (UFPLS), not a snappy name and somewhat confusingly often referred to by the ‘not quite perfect’ acronym FLUMPS.

 So, what are they?
-An ‘uncrystallised funds pension lump sum’ refers to funds not already placed into a pension drawdown.
-It is significant for pension holders as it provides the option to take an ad hoc lump sum from a pension once you reach your 55th birthday.
+An ‘uncrystallised funds pension lump sum’ refers to funds not already placed into a pension drawdown. the option to take an ad hoc lump sum from a pension once you reach your 55th birthday.
+From 6th April 2028, you will need to be 57-years-old or older to take from your pension savings.

 FLUMPS allow you to withdraw 25% as a one-off amount, paid to you tax-free, with the remaining 75% taxed as income.